Last Updated: 15 July 2020

 12.3.
 Refinancing Loan requests will notify lenders of that availability of Transfer Bids, lenders can then visit their Dashboard to Transfer their existing capital as a bid in the new loan request.

 12.4.
 Lenders may transfer existing capital in denominations of £10’s.

 12.5.
-Lenders are not obliged to Transfer this Capital.
+Lenders are not obliged to transfer this capital.
 If you do not transfer your existing capital, this will be repaid when the new loan is fully funded and accepted by the Borrower.
-Borrowers may only have one loan with rebuildingsociety at a time.
+Borrowers may only have one loan with rebuildingsociety.com at a time.

 12.6.
 If a refinancing loan request fails to fund or complete, the Borrower remains liable to continue making loan repayments to Lenders as per their existing Loan Agreement.

 13. Binding effect of Bids

 13.1.
 As a Lender, you agree that in placing a Bid, subject to the Loan Request being completed in accordance with clause 13.2 below, such Bid cannot be withdrawn and will have contractual force if accepted by the Borrower, unless:

 13.1.1. there are sufficient Active Bids from other lenders at lower interest rates to fully fund the total loan requested;

 13.1.2. the loan request period expires and the loan is not fully funded;